 In the disciple making training I often ask people if Jesus was intentionally organic or organically intentional?
 It is a good question, because it forces us to realize, as we look at Jesus, that he was both organic (relational) and intentional.
 And once we admit to that, we can see what is typically the biggest shortcoming in disciple making: intentionality.
 As a disciple maker, I am teaching, guiding, and coaching people.
 I know where God wants them to go and I am consciously and deliberately guiding them.
 Intentionality is what separates really effective disciple makers from less effective disciple makers.
 Make a commitment to learn how to be intentional.

 This last point is simple, but important.
 It is where most pastors/ministers fail.
 Disciple makers need good, usable, and reproducible material.
 It can be an easy-to-use Bible-study method (like the Discovery Bible Study), a series of written studies (like a catechism), or even a systematic Bible study.
 But it needs to be clear and easy to use.
 This tool turns disciple making from a nebulous exercise of good will into a repeatable process.
 It provides a path on which disciples can, in turn, replicate the process with other disciples.
 Make sure that you get and use good material.

 We can sum up the 5 resolutions with some words often quoted by Winston Churchill.
 “Continuous effort,” he said, “not strength or intelligence—is the key to unlocking our potential.”
-May you see God use your continuous efforts in disciple making to develop your potential in 2018.
+May you see God use your continuous efforts in disciple making to develop your potential in the new year.
 They are the best resolutions you can make.

 Founder and Executive Director, Discipleship.org

-To learn more about becoming a disciple maker in 2018, read Bobby Harrington and Josh Patrick’s book, The Disciple Maker’s Handbook.
+To learn more about becoming a disciple maker, read Bobby Harrington and Josh Patrick’s book, The Disciple Maker’s Handbook.